Scientists discovered a new, safer way for egg freezing

 Read also:

-International Reproductive Technologies Support Agency | Legal support of ART programmes
+International Reproductive Technologies Support Agency | Donation of oocytes, embryos and sperm

 © 2024 – International Reproductive Technologies Support Agency.
 All rights reserved.